minesneves/personal_website/content/projects/_index.md

 <br>

 During my Veterinary Medicine degree, I became interested in epidemiology and the transmission dynamics of animal and human diseases, which led me to pursue an MRes and a PhD in mathematical and statistical epidemiology.
-My thesis was conducted at the Technical University of Denmark, under supervision of Dr. Maarten Nauta, and focused on [comparing and evaluating outputs from deterministic and stochastic consumer phase models for quantitative risk assessment of foodborne diseases.](https://www.sciencedirect.com/science/article/abs/pii/S235235221730107X)
+My thesis was conducted at the Technical University of Denmark, under supervision of Dr. Maarten Nauta, and focused on [comparing and evaluating outputs from deterministic and stochastic consumer phase models for quantitative risk assessment of foodborne diseases.](https://www.sciencedirect.com/science/article/abs/pii/S235235221730107X) Shortly after, I interned  at [SAFOSO](https://www.safoso.ch/), a consultancy and capacity-building company based in Bern, where I conducted a risk assessment of human exposure to Methicillin-Resistant Staphylococcus Aureus (MRSA) from dogs, under supervision of Dr. Jorge Pinto Ferreira and Prof. Katharina Stärk.

 <br>